Gull Rock Light Station: Description

 The Gull Rock Light includes both the light tower and an attached keeper's house.
 The tower is constructed of brick, and measures 9 by 9 by 46 ft high with internal stairs.
 The lantern is iron with ten sides and vertical bars.
 The original lens was a Fourth Order Fresnel lens manufactured by Barbier and Fenestre of Paris.
 The original lens was replaced by a 250 mm acrylic lens; this lens continues to function in the light.
 The keeper's house is a two-story structure, constructed of brick with a gable roof.
 The house has suffered severe interior deterioration because of the length of time it has been abandoned.
 It formerly had a dormer, which is now missing.
 A brick outhouse is also on site and survives to this day.

 Getting there

 The light is closed and off limits to visitors.
-It may be seen by private boat or on lighthouse cruises run by the Keweenaw Star out of Houghton, Michigan, or by the Isle Royale Queen IV out of Copper Harbor, Michigan.
+It may be seen by private boat or on lighthouse cruises run by Noah's Ark Charters and the Isle Royale Queen IV out of Copper Harbor, Michigan, or the Keweenaw Star out of Houghton, Michigan.